fact-project/fact-tools/src/site/markdown/build.md

 The fact-tools are structured as a simple *Maven* module within the fact-analysis project.
 Therefore, for building the tools, you have to have the Apache Maven build-tool installed.
+The following steps require a Java JDK/JRE with a version greater than 1.7.

 Apache *Maven* can be downloaded from [maven.apache.org](http://maven.apache.org) or installed on Ubuntu systems using apt-get: